unnamed/mappa/README.md

 * Deep sub nodes: `/myscheme my-node my-deep-node my-deeper-node`

 ## Contributing
-Any kind of contribution is accepted!
+Any kind of contribution is **accepted**!
-Mappa uses JDK 8 with Minecraft version target 1.8.8 to be compatible with old versions.
+Mappa uses **any JDK 8** with Minecraft version **target 1.8.8** to be compatible with any version.

-We use the MIT License, be free to clone and fork the repository always giving credits.
+We use the [MIT License](https://github.com/unnamed/mappa/blob/master/LICENSE), be free to clone and fork the repository always giving credits.

 ## TODO
 - [X] Implement visuals for each property in world